tr3adwell/FacturationPro-Enterprise/README.md

 - **SQLite** — Lightweight, file-based, zero configuration
 - **FireDAC** — Embarcadero's ORM and database abstraction layer
 - **Custom UI kit** — ModernButton, ModernKPICard, ModernComponent (hand-rolled on VCL)

----

-*If you have questions about the architecture, want to discuss the project, or are interested in collaboration — don't hesitate to reach out.*